DavidHock/cursor-jira-labeling/README.md

-# Jira Flask Application
+# Jira Labeling Tool

-A Flask-based web application for managing and analyzing Jira issues.
-The application provides a user-friendly interface for searching, viewing, and updating Jira issues with research project assignments and chargeable status.
+A modern full-stack application for managing and analyzing Jira issues.
+Features a **Flask REST API backend** and an **Angular 17 frontend** for a state-of-the-art user experience.

 ## 📋 Features